 Yes, they keep kids busy when we need a break.
 Yes, they can distract a child about to have a cavity drilled.
 But they are not free of costs.
 While this digital world has lulled us into a state of complacency, telling us it must be all right if everyone else is doing it, the evidence is just starting to come in.
 Screens can be harmful to our kids.

 To start with the obvious, it makes kids more sedentary.
 And that's bad for their odds of developing obesity or chronic diseases such as diabetes.
 According to Public Health England, "We are the first generation to need to make a conscious decision to build physical activity into our daily lives.
 Technology dominates…Societal changes have designed physical activity out of our lives."

 Screens compromise learning.
 Children who spent more than two hours a day looking at a screen get lower scores on thinking and language tests, according to early results of a landmark study on brain development of more than 11,000 children that the National Institutes of Health is supporting.

+It changes their brains.
 Perhaps even more disturbing, the NIH study is noting that the brains of children who spend a lot of time on screens are different.
 For some kids, there is premature thinning of their cerebral cortex.
-Previous studies have also found changes in brain structure and function in kids who are exposed to excessive screen-time.
+Previous studies have also found changes in brain structure and function in kids who are exposed to excessive screen time.
 In fact, much of the damage occurs in the brain's frontal lobe, which undergoes massive changes from puberty until the mid-twenties.
-This is even more disconcerting as frontal lobe development largely determines success in every area of life—from sense of well-being to academic or career success to relationship skills.
+This is even more disconcerting as frontal lobe development largely determines success in every area of life—from a sense of well-being to academic or career success to relationship skills.

-Yes, there are many benefits of using technology in education, communication, convenience, etc. But when you consider the question of if screen are truly harmful to children, perhaps keep it simple.
+Yes, there are many benefits of using technology in education, communication, convenience, etc. But when you consider the question of if screens are truly harmful to children, perhaps keep it simple.
 Think about what your children are missing out on when they are spending their time on screens.
 We have some ideas...(nature).